Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 Initial set up

-As A2X is an ecommerce accounting tool, it’s able to do more for the users than standard data-syncing apps, but due to this it does require a little more set up time.
-Custom mapping is one area users find themselves spending more time on.
+Depending on your Amazon store’s specific needs, A2X can take some time to set up.
+Custom accounts and tax mapping is one area users can find themselves spending more time on.
 That said, A2X also offers assisted setup to guide users through the process, and the support team is always available to help.

 The good news is that once setup is complete, A2X can start automating, which saves you time and results in accurate books you can rely on.